How Xcel's Clean Heat Plan Tripled Heat Pump Rebates

 - Shared Benefits: The overall goal is to reduce energy consumption and emissions, keeping future energy costs lower for everyone across Colorado

-How Long Will Xcel's 2025 Rebate Program Last?
+How Long Will the Increased Rebates Last?

-How to Secure Your Rebate
+How to Lock In Current Rebate Amounts

 Stack These Programs With Xcel